-Oaklands School will follow the safeguarding principles as set out in KCSiE, 2021 and the Sexual violence and sexual harassment between children in schools and colleges 2021 Guidance.
+Oaklands School will follow the safeguarding principles as set out in KCSiE, 2022.
 Immediate consideration will be given as to how best to support and protect the victim and the alleged perpetrator (and any other children involved/impacted).

 At Oaklands School, we aim to raise the awareness of peer on peer abuse amongst pupils through our curriculum delivery (via PSHE, RSHE, online safety etc) as well as through pastoral support, assemblies and bespoke pieces of work such as drama productions, workshops, assemblies etc.